scala-native/scala-native/docs/contrib/contributing.rst

 Coding style
 ------------

-Scala Native is formatted via `scalafmt`_.
+Scala Native is formatted via `bin/scalafmt`_.
 Make sure that all of your contributions are properly formatted before suggesting any changes.

 General workflow